Ambidexterity: In art

 Although most artists have a favored hand, some artists use both of their hands for arts such as drawing and sculpting.
 It is believed that Leonardo da Vinci utilized both of his hands after an injury to his right hand during his early childhood.

 A contemporary artist, Gur Keren, can draw with both his hands and even feet.
 Thea Alba was a well-known German who could write with all ten fingers.

-Tribalogy is the artistic study of creating abstract lines and shapes on a surface using both hands at the same time.
-An artist who studies tribalogy is referred to as a tribalogist.

 In music

 In drum and bugle corps (and drum and bell corps), snare drummers, quads (tenors), and bass drummers need to be somewhat ambidextrous.
 Since they have to abide by what the composer/arranger has written, they have to learn to play evenly in terms of dynamics and speed with their right and left hands.

-Former Beatles member Paul McCartney is left-handed (guitar and bass guitar) and played left-handed when performing (as can be seen in many photos and videos throughout his musical career).
-The drummer of The Beatles, Ringo Starr, is left-handed as well, but he plays a right-handed drum kit.
+Beatles drummer Ringo Starr is left-handed, but plays a right-handed drum kit.
 American instrumental guitarist Michael Angelo Batio is known for being able to play both right-handed and left-handed guitar proficiently.
-Irish guitar player Niall Horan, from boyband One Direction, applies on this case.
-He writes with the left hand but plays the guitar with the right one.

-The ambidexterity of Jimi Hendrix has been explored in a psychology, but he was known for playing a standard right-handed guitar with his left hand.
-The guitarist Duane Allman was the reverse of Hendrix, playing right-handed but left-handed in all other tasks.
+The ambidexterity of Jimi Hendrix has been explored in a psychology, but he was known for playing a standard right-handed guitar flipped to make it left-handed.
+The guitarist Duane Allman was the reverse of Hendrix, being left-handed and playing right-handed guitars.
 Shara Lin is naturally left-handed, but plays the violin and guitar right handed.
-She can also play the piano with her left hand while playing the zither with her right.
-Also, naturally left-handed musicians have to play with right-handed-only instruments (violin, viola, cello).
+Lin can also play the piano with her left hand while playing the zither with her right.

-Kurt Cobain, frontman of Nirvana, was naturally ambidextrous.
-He grew up having a slight preference for his left-hand (as can be seen in many of his childhood photographies), but as an adult he wrote right-handed.
-He played guitar exclusively left-handed.
+Despite some instruments having left-handed versions, instruments like violin, viola or the cello, are exclusively right-handed.